Emmanuelle loves to write historical tales with a steamy twist.

-A bizarre selection of suitors are soon presenting themselves, but Ophelia remains one step ahead, until she begins to harbor feelings for Hamish, the Castle’s estate manager.
+A bizarre selection of suitors are soon presenting themselves, but Ophelia remains one step ahead, until she begins to fall in love with Hamish, the Castle’s estate manager.

 To Ophelia’s annoyance, he’s already spoken for, and glamorous French coquette Felicité has no intention of letting ruggedly attractive Hamish slip from the service of her bed.